-See cruise weather forecasts by clicking on a destination below.
+See cruise weather forecasts by clicking on a destination to the right.

 Daily temperatures are mostly predictable and make any month good for someone who doesn't plan to swim or spend an afternoon cruise stopover on a beach.

 But water temperatures vary greatly based on the time of year.

 Beaches off the eastern coast of Mexico are cool during the winter and suffer from strong breezes and cool waters.

 If a winter cruise sounds appealing, try the southern Caribbean because destinations such as Aruba are closer to the equator and warmer as a result.

 A bigger challenge than water temperatures for Caribbean cruise weather is rainfall because of the annual hurricane season, which officially runs from the beginning of June through the end of November.

 Rainfall is especially heavy in September and October.

 The chart below shows the historical average number of rainfall inches for 15 major destinations by month.

 It especially climbs for the Central American nations that face the Caribbean Sea, which makes a western Caribbean cruise for that time of year less appealing.